Sim

 Parallel

-The Parallel block is a container block in Sim that allows you to execute multiple instances of blocks concurrently for faster workflow processing.
+The Parallel block is a container that executes multiple instances concurrently for faster workflow processing.
+Process items simultaneously instead of sequentially.

 Parallel blocks are container nodes that execute their contents multiple times simultaneously, unlike loops which execute sequentially.